-After this, a systematic approach is warranted to determine each firm's contribution to harm.
-Asymmetry of cartel members can translate very differently into asymmetric turnover, revenues, or profits.
-So the simple idea to proportion damages by market shares involves a high degree of arbitrariness.
+After this, a systematic approach is warranted to determine each firm's contribution to a given harm.
+Cost or product asymmetries of cartel members can translate very differently into asymmetric turnover, revenues, or profits.
+So, the simple idea to proportion a compensation payment by market shares involves a high degree of arbitrariness.
 Sound methods should reflect considerations of the following kind: first, a firm has responsibility and should contribute to compensating a given customer only if this customer's damages would have been lower had the firm refused to participate in the cartel.
 How much lower the respective damage would have been if the firm had stayed legal (and then possibly some others, too) ought to, second, determine the level of the contribution.
 Third, if cartel membership of two firms had identical effects on harm, both should contribute the same.
-Finally, a victim's full compensation should be proportioned in a way that neither depends on the unit of account nor on whether multiple damages are dealt with separately or jointly, whether interest has accumulated, etc.
+Finally, a victim's compensation should be proportioned in a way that neither depends on the unit of account nor on whether multiple damages are dealt with separately or jointly, whether interest has accumulated, etc.